Up to 50% off sofas & mattresses — limited‑time deals.

 Can you machine wash sherpa sofa covers?

 Only if the cover is designed for it.
-Check the label and confirm whether the cover can be removed without tearing zippers or seams.
+Check the label and make sure the cover can be removed without stressing the zippers or seams.

 How do you clean a spill on sherpa?

-Blot fast, use minimal moisture, and avoid aggressive rubbing that flattens the pile.
-Brush the fibers up after it dries.
+Blot fast, keep moisture light, and avoid aggressive rubbing that flattens the pile.
+Once dry, brush the fibers back up.

 Will sherpa feel too warm?